fazlan-nazeem/custom-scope-issuer/README.md

 # Instructions

-1. Copy the org.wso2.carbon.apimgt.keymgt_6.5.349.jar from your WUM updated  APIM 3.0 distribution and place it in the local maven repository.
+1. Copy the **org.wso2.carbon.apimgt.keymgt_6.5.349.jar** from your WUM updated  APIM 3.0 distribution and place it in the local maven repository.
 This is required due to the WUM fixes not being available in the public repositories.
-2. Run 'mvn clean install' from the root of this project.
+2. Run '**mvn clean install**' from the root of this project.
-3. Copy the CustomScopeIssuer-1.0-SNAPSHOT.jar  to {APIM_HOME}/repository/components/lib directory
+3. Copy the **CustomScopeIssuer-1.0-SNAPSHOT.jar**  to {APIM_HOME}/repository/components/lib directory